sleirsgoevy/ps4-rop-8cc/README.md

 # ps4-rop-8cc

 This is a port of shinh's [ELVM branch of 8cc](https://github.com/shinh/8cc/tree/eir) to the PS4 return-oriented programming.
-It runs C code on OFW 6.51 via [Fire30's WebKit exploit](https://github.com/Fire30/bad_hoist).
+It runs C code on OFW 6.51 (EDIT: 6.72 confirmed to be working too) via [Fire30's WebKit exploit](https://github.com/Fire30/bad_hoist).

 ## Building